nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     - Cons: If we have too many views, we will need a lot of different `CommandSpecific`.
 Furthermore, our switch statements may get bloated.
 - **Alternative 2:** Use listeners on the model.
 For example, we can have listeners on `filteredClients` to change views when changes happen on `filteredClients`.
     - Pros: Cleaner design.
 We will not need a separate enum.
     - Cons: Harder to implement.
-Increases coupling as well, as `Model` can skip communications through `Logic` to get `UI` to change views directly.
+Increases coupling as well, as `Model` skips communications through `Logic` to get `UI` to change views directly, which is not in line with the architecture diagram.

 - Ultimately, we believe that we will not have too many views (likely a maximum of 6 as we only have to consider `Client`, `Meeting`, `Product` and their detailed variant).
 As such, we felt that passing the `CommandSpecific` is a cheaper (in terms of effort and programming hours and research) and better solution for now.